Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

 \subsection{Ablation study}

-As introduced in Section \ref{sec:methodology}, our approach employs a diffusion model to reconstruct samples, protecting the membership privacy of the original samples.
-We generate multiple samples and, based on the defense objectives and the information available to the defender, select the prediction of the most suitable sample as the final output.
+As introduced in Section \ref{sec:methodology}, \name employs a diffusion model to reconstruct samples, protecting the membership privacy of the original samples.
+We generate multiple samples and select the prediction of the most suitable sample as the final output based on the defense objectives and the information available to the defender.
 This process involves considering several factors, including the choice of interval, the number of reconstructions $N$ generated for each sample, and the diffusion step $T$.
 In this section, we delve further into discussing the impact of the parameters and sample selection strategy.